 Below are the best rates for a $1,000,000 term life insurance policy, male at the preferred plus health class.

 |Age||10 Year Term||15 Year Term||20 Year Term||25 Year Term||30 Year Term|

-Below are the rates for a $1,000,000 million universal life insurance policy (no-lapse guarantee) for a male to age 110 years old at the preferred plus health class.
+Below are the rates for a $1,000,000 million guarantee universal life insurance policy (no-lapse guarantee) for a male to age 121 years old at the preferred plus health class.

 $1 million ($1,000,000) life insurance policy-wrap up

-Securing a 1 million dollar ($1,000,000) life insurance policy at the best rate can be easy if you know where to go and choose the right company.
-There are literally hundreds of life insurance companies in America and each one will offer a different rate.
-Your age, height and weight, medications, your readings (blood pressure, cholesterol, etc.), and many other factors will determine which company will best company for you.
-This is why it’s imperative to compare rates from multiple life insurance carriers with a superior financial rating to ensure that you receive the best rate with a highly rated company you can have peace of mind with.
+Securing a one million dollar ($1,000,000) life insurance policy at the best rate can be easy if you know where to go and how to choose the right company.
+There are literally hundreds of life insurance companies in America and each one will offer a different rate based on several factors.
+Your age, height and weight, medications, your readings (blood pressure, cholesterol, liver enzymes, etc.), and many other aspects will determine which insurance company will have the lowest rates for you.
+This is why it’s imperative to compare rates from multiple carriers with a high financial rating to ensure that you are receiving the best rate and with a great company.

 - $750,000 No Exam Life Insurance